Bankoftime/TIME/README.md

 and **God's TIME**,
 and should never be entrusted to any centralized individual, organization, or nation
 driven by religion, power, or violence.
-— JZ HeShibi

 ---

 We, **the people of TIME**, pledge to build the **Kingdom of TIME**:
-- A nation not bound by borders, but by a shared belief.
+- a nation not bound by borders, but united by a shared belief,
+through fulfilling the sacred **TIME Covenant**.
 - The first decentralized nation on Earth.
 - A nation above all nations, standing in reverence to God.
 - A nation that **worships and fears God**.